 4.3.
-Geopolitics and Communication
+Geopolitics and communication

 - 4.3.1.
 In the global arena, geopolitics plays a crucial role in shaping communication by influencing the narratives and information flows between nations.
-South Africa as a global player is profoundly impacted by geopolitics that affects government communication by dictating the tone, content and channels through which information is disseminated. - 4.3.2.
+South Africa as a global player is profoundly impacted by geopolitics that affect government communication by dictating the tone, content, and channels through which information is disseminated. - 4.3.2.
 Governments often tailor their messages to align with national interests and geopolitical strategies, using communication as a tool to influence both domestic and international audiences. - 4.3.3.
 The rise of digital media has further complicated this landscape, enabling rapid information exchange but also increasing the risk of cyber-attacks and misinformation campaigns.
-Overall, geopolitics shapes not only what government communicates but also how and why it communicates. - 4.3.4.
-South Africa's geopolitical standing reflects its commitment to multilateralism and international law.
+Overall, geopolitics shapes not only what government communicates but also how and why they communicate. - 4.3.4.
+South Africa's geo-political standing reflects its commitment to multilateralism and international law. - 4.3.5.
+Participation in the DRC Peace keeping mission, the signing of the country's transformation laws and the hosting of the G20 Presidency have however brought some challenges associated with the country's foreign policy which require skilful communication messaging. - 4.3.6.
+While tensions with the Rwandan government over the war in the DRC has sparked debate over foreign policy questions over the DRC war, a sense of solidarity in the messaging from the GNU partners in support of the President's address and resolve that South Africa will not be bullied has prevailed. - 4.3.7.
+Carefully crafted messages led by the GCIS, Presidency and Dirco must guide all communication and a key messenger must be appointed urgently for a rapid response to issues in this space.